rogerhu/compsci_guides/Binary-Trees.md

         1         10        23           45

 ## Pros and Cons
 BSTs are the best options when trying to optimize for **efficient searching and flexible updates**.
-Unsorted linked lists have O(1) insertion and deletion operations, but requires O(N) for search operations.
+Unsorted linked lists have O(1) insertion and deletion operations, but require O(N) for search operations.
 If an array is sorted, searching can be O(logN), but updating the array by adding or deleting elements is can be O(N) in the worst cases.

-On the other hand, binary search trees have more overhead and complexity to initialize and maintain.
+On the other hand, BSTs have more overhead and complexity to initialize and maintain.
 Arrays and linked lists are more straight forward due to their one dimensional structure.
-Trees, on the other hand, require more thought due to its multi-dimension structure.
+Trees require more thought due to its multi-dimension structure.

 ## Time and Space Complexity
 **Best cases:**